LuuHieuKhanh/volunteerHub/ORGANIZATION_MANAGEMENT_API.md

 - **Charity Events**: List of all charity events with volunteer participation counts
 - **Donation Events**: List of all donation events with actual donation amounts

+### Active Volunteers

+- **Active Volunteers**: List of all volunteers with active accounts in the system
+- Includes volunteer ID, full name, contact information, email, and status
+- Only volunteers with `isActive = true` are included

 ---